Daniel Crowley (footballer): Cheltenham Town

 Ahead of the 2021–22 season, Crowley played in pre-season friendlies for League One clubs Cheltenham Town, whose manager Michael Duff said they had come close to agreeing terms, and Gillingham.
 After Cheltenham lost loanee Callum Wright to injury, Duff offered Crowley a short-term contract to run until January 2022, and his signing was confirmed on 2 October 2021.
 He made his debut on 5 October, playing the whole of the EFL Trophy match against Exeter City, and went on to make 16 appearances in all competitions, 12 in the league.
 Club and player were unable to agree an extension, so on 4 January 2022, Crowley left Cheltenham following the expiry of his short-term contract.

 Second return to Willem II

 Crowley rejoined his former Eredivisie club, Willem II, on 3 February 2022, where he signed a 18-month deal.

 Morecambe

 On 10 January 2023, Crowley signed for League One club Morecambe on a short-term contract.
 Following Morecambe's relegation, all out-of-contract players, including Crowley, were released.

 Notts County

 Crowley signed for newly promoted League Two club Notts County in June 2023 on a two-year deal.
 On his home league debut he headed the winning goal in a 3–2 victory over Grimsby Town, and he went on to score 15 league goals over the season.

 Milton Keynes Dons

 Notts County turned down bids from Milton Keynes Dons ahead of the 2024–25 season before, in mid-January 2025, the clubs agreed an improved but undisclosed fee and Crowley signed for the League Two club on a permanent contract.
+He made his debut on 18 January 2025 in a 4–2 defeat away to Walsall.

+On 24 January 2026, Crowley scored his first goal for the club in a 5–1 win over Shrewsbury Town.
+Although limited to mostly substitute appearances during his second season, he went on to achieve promotion with the club, finishing in second place.